 “Te quieres casar conmigo?
 Will you marry me?”

-She threw her arms around me and said breathlessly in English, “Oh yes, please.
+She threw her arms around me and said in English, “Oh yes, please.
 When?”

 “As soon as we can afford it.
 I have enough to buy you a ring.
 I thought I’d ask George Faulkner, the jeweller guy from London who often stays with us to make one.
 What do you fancy?”